Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

 \subsection{Coverage Probability}

-To verify that our credible intervals have the correct coverage probabilities, we perform a two phase experiment where we solve three linear systems (256 unknowns, 512 equations) with coefficient matrices generated from the Golub, Rohess, and Wilkinson matrices found in \textit{Matrix Depot} \cite{matrixdepot}.
-In the first phase, we solve these systems once for 500 iterations using a Gaussian sketching matrix with an embedding dimension of $p=25$ and a constant moving average window width of $\lambda = 15$.
+To verify that our credible intervals have the correct coverage probabilities, we perform a two phase experiment where we solve three linear systems (256 unknowns, 512 equations) with coefficient matrices generated from the Golub, Rohess, and Wilkinson matrices found in \textit{MatrixDepot} \cite{matrixdepot}.
+These matrices are chosen owing to the range of their condition numbers, with the Golub, Rohess, and Wilkison systems having condition numbers of $(81575,1,603)$ respectively, which should help reveal the interplay between the coverage of our intervals and the conditioning of the system.
+In the first phase of the experiment, we solve each system once for 500 iterations using a Gaussian sketching matrix with an embedding dimension of $p=25$ and a constant moving average window width of $\lambda_1 = \lambda_2 = 15$.
 At each iteration during this phase, we save the iterate, $\{x_k\}$, $\tilde \rho_k^\lambda$, and the $95\%$ credible interval.
 Once the first phase is complete we move onto the second phase.
-In the second phase, we use the first phase's iterates as starting points from which we run \cref{algo:Adaptive-window} for 15 iterations, 1000 independent times, saving the true norm of the gradient, $\|g_k\|_2$, at each iteration.
-At the end of each 15 iteration run, we compute $\rho_k^\lambda$ for that run, resulting in a set of 1000 different possible $\rho_k^\lambda$ values for every iteration greater than or equal to 15.
-Doing this results in an approximation of the variability of $\rho_k^\lambda$ at iteration $k$ conditioned on $\mathcal{F}_{k - \lambda +1}$ as required by \cref{sub-Gaussian:estimator}.
-We then use this approximate variability to determine how often the first phase's $95\%$ credible interval fails to cover the $\rho_k^\lambda$s.
+The goal of the second phase is to approximate the possible variation in $\rho_{k+15}^\lambda$ given the first phase's iterate, $x_k$ as starting points as dictated by the conditioning in \cref{sub-Gaussian:estimator}.
+To accomplish this goal for each saved iterate $x_k$ from the first phase, the second phase starts at that $x_k$ and runs \cref{algo:Adaptive-window} for 15 iterations.
+At each of those 15 iterations, the second phase saves the true norm squared of the gradient, $\|g_k\|_2^2$.
+At the end of those 15 iterations the second phase uses the fifteen $\|g_k\|_2^2$s to compute $\rho_{k+15}^\lambda$.
+This process is repeated 1000 independent times for each iterate saved in the first phase.
+This process results in 1000 observations of $\rho_k^\lambda$ for each iteration greater than 14.
+Upon the completion of the second phase, we test the coverage of the credible intervals by examining across all iterations how many times the second phase's $\rho_k^\lambda$s exceeded the estimated credible interval from the first phase for its corresponding iteration.